KuzuKap/UrbanGlass_Canvas/README.md

 // For offline use download the .html file, You can open with a browser but it will have the browser UI

 // 3.
 Enjoy and have fun!
-(This step is required BTW)

-// ***Optional and never required, but if you want to tip me for whatever reason: https://ko-fi.com/kuzukap